Nonye2K3/chia/Codebase-and-Testing.md

 It maintains a list of three tips, which are the connected blocks with the highest weight, along with a height_to_hash map, to easily look up blocks using the height, a reference to the database to fetch blocks, and a map of all current headers.

 Blocks only get added to the persistant database after they have been fully verified as connected blocks.
+The wallet node similarly has the WalletStateManager, which maintains a list of header blocks, and interfaces with the user wallet.